 Not coming from the municipality doesn’t mean that well water doesn’t contain chlorine and that your water filter shouldn’t have a chlorine removal cartridge as well.
 Given that these are whole house water filters, they can remove up to 99% of the chlorine in the water, thus improving its taste and odor.

 Common Mistakes in Choosing a Water Treatment System

-Most of the times, people choose a filter for their well without knowing the basis of this system and without doing enough research prior to purchasing.
+Most of the times, people choose a filter for their well without knowing the basics of this system and without doing enough research prior to purchasing.
 Thus, they often pick the wrong type because they are not sure which one is the best for their well.
 In order to avoid making a bad purchase, you need to know more about the mistakes you should never make.

-Not analyzing the well water chemistry
+Not analyzing well water chemistry

 Tap water and well water differ in chemistry meaning they don’t contain the same substances so a filter for tap water is likely to fail in working with well water.
 Therefore, it’s crucial that you know what your water contains before installing a filter because if it’s not designed to remove that particular component, like iron, it could be severely damaged.
-You will have to test the water for metals like lead, iron, and manganese, for calcium, pH, alkalinity and turbidity.
+You will have to test the water for metals like lead, iron, and manganese, for calcium, pH, alkalinity, and turbidity.

 Not knowing how the system works